In summer, Salar de Uyuni becomes a giant puddle, offering seemingly endless reflections of the sky and clouds. © Jonathan Rossouw

 Take the day to acclimate to the city’s 12,000-foot elevation.
-Independently explore the city’s alleys and lively markets, grand colonial plazas and museums if you are feeling energetic.
+In the afternoon, head just outside La Paz for a stroll around the cactus-covered badlands of the Valley of the Moon, known for their bizarre geological formations, called hoodoos.
 Enjoy lunch and dinner at the hotel with a briefing by your expedition leader this evening.
 Overnight at Casa Grande Hotel.

-Friday, November 3: La Paz / Rurrenabaque / Madidi National Park
+Friday, August 13: Rurrenabaque / Madidi National Park

-After an early breakfast, transfer to the airport for your flight to Rurrenabaque.
-From there, travel by boat up the Beni and Tuíchi Rivers to the indigenously-owned Chalalan Ecolodge, located within the vast Madidi National Park.
+After breakfast, travel by boat up the Beni and Tuíchi Rivers to the indigenous-owned Chalalán Ecolodge, located within the vast Madidi National Park.
 En route, watch for wild macaws, Capybaras and a plethora of waterbirds.
-Enjoy a late lunch at the lodge followed by an initial exploration of the palm-fringed Chalalan lagoon.
-Bolivian Squirrel, Large-headed Capuchin and Bolivian Red Howler Monkeys are all present around the lagoon, as is a healthy population of the bizarre, leaf-eating birds known as Hoatzins.
-After dinner, light out on a night hike to look for insects, tarantulas, amphibians, and nocturnal birds.
-Overnight at Chalalan Ecolodge.
+Enjoy a late lunch at the lodge followed by an initial exploration of the palm-fringed Chalalán lagoon.
+Bolivian Squirrel, Large-headed Capuchin and Bolivian Red Howler Monkeys are all present around the lagoon, as is a healthy population of the bizarre leaf-eating birds known as Hoatzins.
+After dinner, set out on a night hike to look for insects, tarantulas, amphibians, and nocturnal birds.
+Overnight in simple bungalows at the rustic Chalalán Ecolodge.

-The 7,300 square-mile Madidi is a biodiversity hotspot, boasting one of the highest number of bird species on the planet and an incredible 1,300 known vertebrates.
+The 7,300-square-mile Madidi is a biodiversity hotspot, boasting one of the highest number of bird species on the planet and an incredible 1,300 known vertebrates.
 Ranging in altitude from 600 to 20,000 feet, its topography is vast and varied, including snow-capped peaks, cloud forests and tropical jungles.
-For two full days, enjoy guided treks and canoe trips, while looking for sloths, the recently discovered Madidi Titi Monkey, and the herds of White-lipped Peccaries for which the area is famous.
+For two full days, enjoy guided hikes and canoe trips while looking for sloths, the recently discovered Madidi Titi Monkey, and the herds of White-lipped Peccaries for which the area is famous.
 Learn about the magnificent variety of flora and medicinal plants in the area.
 Enjoy the cacophony of birdsong from parakeets, parrots, toucans, woodpeckers and over 300 other species around the lodge.
-On the last evening, indulge in a traditional “dunucuabi” catfish dinner, followed by music and dance from the local San José de Uchupiamonas community.
+On the last evening, indulge in a traditional dunucuabi catfish dinner, followed by music and dance from the local San José de Uchupiamonas community.
+Overnight at Chalalán Ecolodge.

-Monday, November 6: Madidi / Rurrenaubaque / La Paz
+Monday, August 16: Madidi / Rurrenabaque / La Paz

 Bid farewell to the upper Amazon basin as you cruise down the Tuíchi and Beni Rivers back to Rurrenabaque.
 Enjoy lunch in town, followed by a flight back to La Paz.
 Dinner and overnight at Casa Grande Hotel.

 After breakfast, fly to Uyuni in southwest Bolivia.
-Travel in a 4×4 to the village of Colchani to appreciate the unique processing of salt, before continuing across the 4,000-square-mile shimmering white expanse of the world’s largest salt flat.
-Notice the Ojos del Salar, holes where underground water bubbles up, and the seemingly endless mosaic on the surface of the flats.
-Ascend the foot of 17,500-foot Tunupa Volcano for phenomenal panoramic views over the saltpan, and visit remote Coquesa to see well-preserved ancient mummies, the picturesque village of Chantani, and the pre-Columbian ruins of Pukara in Ayque.
-Make sure to be well positioned to watch the sun set over the white desert.
-Dinner & overnight at the Hotel Luna Salada, made of salt blocks.
+Travel via 4×4 vehicle to the village of Colchani to appreciate the unique processing of salt, before continuing across the 4,000-square-mile shimmering white expanse of the world’s largest salt flat.
+Notice the Ojos del Salar, holes where underground water bubbles up, and the seemingly endless mosaic patterns on the surface of the flats.
+Ascend the foot of 17,500-foot Tunupa Volcano for phenomenal panoramic views over the salt pan.
+Head to remote Coquesa to see well-preserved ancient mummies, the picturesque village of Chantani, and the pre-Columbian ruins of Pukara de Ayque before watching the sun set over the white desert.
+Dinner and overnight at the Hotel Palacio de Sal, made of salt blocks.

 Take a full day to explore the Uyuni Salt Flats, making sure to see Galaxy Cave, where bone-like rock formations dangle from the walls and ceiling.
 Nearby Devil’s Cave is a sacred burial ground, and human remains are visible within.
-Visit Incahuasi Island, with its giant cacti and spire-like rocks made of petrified coral, watching for the attractive rabbit-like Andean Vizcachas that call the island home.
+Visit Incahuasi Island, with its giant cacti and spire-like rocks made of petrified coral, and watch for the attractive rabbit-like Andean viscachas that call the island home.
 Incahuasi is the top of an ancient volcano that was submerged when the whole area was a lake, roughly 40,000 years ago.
-Dinner and overnight at Hotel Luna Salada.
+Dinner and overnight at Hotel Palacio de Sal.

-Thursday, November 9: Uyuni Salt Flats / Potosi
+Thursday, August 19: Uyuni Salt Flats / Potosí

-After breakfast, set off on an overland drive to Potosi, the world’s highest major city at 13,420 feet, and the silver capital of colonial South America.
+After breakfast, set off on an overland drive to Potosí, one of the world’s highest cities at 13,420 feet, and the silver capital of colonial South America.
 Stop at the virtual ghost town of Pulacayo outside Uyuni, once the site of the largest silver mine in Bolivia and now a UNESCO World Heritage Site.
 Explore the defunct mine and its network of tunnels.
-See a nearby collection of decaying steam locomotives, including the train that was robbed by legendary bandit Butch Cassidy, which bears the bullet holes from the attack.
-Arrive in Potosi, at the foot of the Cerro Rico, a hulking, red mountain once thought to be made of silver.
-Dinner in town and overnight at Coloso Potosi Hotel.
+See a collection of decaying steam locomotives, including a train that was robbed by legendary bandit Butch Cassidy, which bears the bullet holes from the attack.
+Arrive in Potosí, at the foot of the Cerro Rico, a hulking, red mountain once thought to be made of silver.
+Dinner and overnight at Hotel Museo Cayara.

-Potosi was the largest supplier of silver for Spain during its conquest of the New World.
+Potosí was the largest supplier of silver for Spain during its conquest of the New World.
 Mining is still the major industry, with over half of its mainly Aymara-speaking inhabitants employed in one of the cooperative mines on Cerro Rico.
 This morning, tour a working mine to see the conditions and systems inside the mountain after 500 years of mining.
 The trade has not changed much over the years, and seeing the mine today gives a sense of how it was in the 15th century.
-After lunch, tour Potosi, a stunning colonial jewel, with ornate edifices constructed in a fascinating “Andean Baroque” style that incorporates Amerindian influences.
-Dinner in town and overnight at Coloso Potosi Hotel.
+After lunch, tour Potosí, a stunning colonial jewel, with ornate edifices constructed in a fascinating “Andean Baroque” style that incorporates Amerindian influences.
+Dinner and overnight at Hotel Museo Cayara.

 A scenic drive brings you to Sucre, arguably the most beautiful city in Bolivia, and its constitutional capital.
 Nestled in a semi-arid inter-Andean valley, Sucre enjoys a milder climate than the high Altiplano, and its whitewashed colonial buildings are remarkably well preserved.
 Enjoy lunch in town before embarking on an exploration of the city’s historic buildings.
-Visit the House of Freedom, where the Bolivian declaration of independence was signed in 1825, and the Museum of the Treasure, housed in one of the oldest homes in Sucre and containing a beautiful display of Bolivian precious and semiprecious stones.
-Look down upon the city from the Convent of San Felipe de Nery.
-Stroll through French-influenced Bolivar Park, before dinner and overnight at Hotel Parador Santa Maria La Real, located in a beautifully restored 18th-century mansion.
+Visit the House of Freedom, where the Bolivian declaration of independence was signed in 1825, and the Treasure Museum, housed in one of the oldest homes in Sucre and containing a beautiful display of Bolivian precious and semiprecious stones.
+Look down upon the city from the Convent of San Felipe de Neri and stroll through French-influenced Bolivar Park.
+Dinner and overnight at Hotel Parador Santa Maria La Real, located in a beautifully restored, 18th-century mansion.

 Numerous villages dot the hills around Sucre, and the best preserved of these is Tarabuco.
-Today, visit Tarabuco’s world famous Sunday Market, to experience first-hand the fabrics for which the local Yampara people are known.
+Today, visit Tarabuco’s world famous Sunday Market, to experience firsthand the fabrics for which the local Yampara people are known.
 Strolling through the market is not only a great opportunity to shop for tapestries, bags and shawls, but also to witness the Yampara people in their beautiful, traditional monteras (leather helmets), multicolored, hand-woven ponchos and chuspas (bags for carrying coca leaves and money).
-Afterwards, visit the community of Jatun Yampara and enjoy a typical indigenous lunch, demonstration of weaving, consultation with the local shaman and the opportunity to buy textiles directly from the community.
+Afterward, visit the community of Jatun Yampara and enjoy a typical indigenous lunch as well as a weaving demonstration, a consultation with the local shaman and the opportunity to buy textiles directly from the community.
 Return to Sucre for dinner and overnight at Hotel Parador Santa Maria La Real.

-A morning flight back to La Paz allows you the opportunity to explore the famous city built on the edge of the Altiplano, in the shadow of Volcan Illiniza.
-Visit the magnificent San Francisco Colonial Church and Plaza Murillo, where the Cathedral, Government Palace and National Congress buildings are located.
-Walk the famous colonial Jaen Street, then peruse the famous Mercado de Brujas or Witch Doctor’s Market, where various parts of frogs and insects used in rituals are on display.
-A late afternoon cable car ride offers incredible views over the city, as you fly between La Paz and El Alto.
+A morning flight back to La Paz allows you the opportunity to explore this famous city built on the edge of the Altiplano, in the shadow of Volcán Illimani.
+Visit the magnificent San Francisco Church and Plaza Murillo, where the Cathedral, Government Palace and National Congress buildings are located.
+An afternoon cable car ride offers incredible views over the city as you glide between La Paz and El Alto.
+Walk the famous colonial Jaén Street, then peruse the famous Mercado de las Brujas, or Witch Doctor’s Market, where various parts of frogs and insects used in rituals are on display.
 In the evening, enjoy dinner and a show of folkloric music and dance from around the country.
 Overnight at Casa Grande Hotel.

 Rise early and transfer to the airport for your international flights home.